The Arts & Recreation Foundation of Overland Park

 Permanent Sculpture Collection

-At the Overland Park Arboretum
+At the Overland Park Arboretum & Botanical Gardens

 The Overland Park Arboretum and the adjacent 320 acres known as Kemper Farm are the ideal location for a unique sculpture garden for the Midwest.
 The concept began in 2011 when The Arts & Recreation Foundation entered into a partnership with the International Sculpture Foundation and noted sculptor Kwan Wu and accepted gifts of 24 sculptures as part of a cultural exchange with China.
 These sculptures are currently on a 1/2 mile path that begins just outside the visitor center and east of the Monet Garden.
-Plans are for the sculptures to move to their permanent home in 2020 and become the centerpiece of the Sculpture Garden envisioned for 250 acres of Kemper Farms.
+Plans are for the sculptures to move to a permanent home and become the centerpiece of the Sculpture Garden envisioned for 250 acres of Kemper Farms.
 The sculpture garden master plan and concept emphasizes the relationship between art and nature.
 Read more about plans for this exciting development.

 Rotary Children's Garden

-At the Overland Park Arboretum
+At the Overland Park Arboretum & Botanical Gardens

 Stous Promenade

-At the Overland Park Arboretum
+At the Overland Park Arboretum & Botanical Gardens

 The Stous Promenade is home to an extensive collection of trees.
 All are labeled and provide an introduction to the trees of our area within a very short walk.
 Watch for announcement of "tree tours" led by knowledgeable staff and volunteers.
 You are sure to learn something and understand how fortunate that our facility is both a botanical garden and an arboretum.
 The Lakeside Amphitheater – in the Stous Promenade and overlooking Margaret's Pond – is a beautiful location for a wedding or celebration.
 It is available to reserve.
+The promenade honors Erma Stous whose gift was the first bequest received by the Foundation to support the Arboretum.

 Train Garden

-At the Overland Park Arboretum
+At the Overland Park Arboretum & Botanical Gardens

 Welcoming Garden

-At the Overland Park Arboretum
+At the Overland Park Arboretum & Botanical Gardens

 This garden is at the entrance of the Arboretum on 179th Street.
 It beckons visitors with a colorful array of shrubs, ornamental grasses and flowers gracing our beautiful hackett and limestone walls.
+Numerous donors contributed to this project.

 Ben Craig Administration Building